Reflecting on Consumption

 might purchase items that, for example, are fair trade or

 environmentally sound, or support a local business or charity.
-We also
+We

 can consider how our buying affects us overall.
 Taking a break from

-shopping can be a chance to start the decluttering of our spaces, our
+shopping can be a chance to start the decluttering of our spaces,

 minds, our lives.